Cerebras/modelzoo/modelzoo/transformers/pytorch/gpt2/README.md

 - Download and preprocess the data (see [Prepare the data](#prepare-the-data) for more details)
 - Run training for your desired model (see [Run pre-training](#run-pre-training))

-## Key features from CSoft platform used in this reference implementation
-GPT2 model configs are supported in the Weight Streaming and Layer Pipelined modes.
-For more details on Cerebras execution modes, see [this explanation](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html).

 ## Structure of the code

 -   `configs/`: YAML configuration files.